The stages of type 1 diabetes

 In people who are genetically susceptible to the condition, environmental factors (such as viral infections) trigger the body’s own immune system to attack beta cells.
 Autoantibodies are produced, and these can be detected in blood through a blood test.

-Two or more autoantibodies are detected in the blood, but the person still has normal blood sugar levels.
+Two or more autoantibodies are detected in the blood, but the person still has normal blood glucose levels.
 The immune attack results in healthy beta cells being destroyed and beta cell mass falling.
 There are no obvious symptoms at this time.

-The person exhibits the 4T symptoms of T1D as a result of high blood sugar levels.
+The person exhibits the 4T symptoms of T1D as a result of high blood glucose levels.
 This is the stage where traditional diagnosis occurs.
-By this stage, the immune attack has resulted in a significant loss of beta cell mass and function, and not enough insulin is produced to maintain blood sugar levels in a normal range.
+By this stage, the immune attack has resulted in a significant loss of beta cell mass and function, and not enough insulin is produced to maintain blood glucose levels in a normal range.
 The person usually starts insulin treatment.
 Two or more autoantibodies are still detected in the blood.

 The person has long-standing T1D after living with the condition for numerous years and is insulin dependent.
 Long-term health complications are common.
 Two or more autoantibodies may or may not be detected in the blood.